itsmemanav/AutoWall/README.md

 # AutoWall

-Automatically fetch a random high quality image from Unsplash every hour and set it as the Desktop Background.
+Automatically fetch a random high quality image from **Unsplash API** and set it as the Desktop Background.